brain friendly reading

 2.1b Blending Sounds into Words (Decoding)

 Specific brain friendly techniques are utilized for younger learners to help them blend individual phonemes (sounds) into words.
-These techniques are multi-sensory and based on years of research with children who struggle to read.
+These techniques are multi-sensory and based on years of research and experience.
+Much of the kindergarten work is rooted in Montessori Methods with a careful attention to scaffolding reading skills.

 2.1c Spelling Road to Reading (Encoding)